-The 3rd of March 2015 marked the tenth anniversary of the shooting deaths of four Alberta RCMP officers — the deadliest day in the history of Canada’s national police force.
+The 3rd of March 2015 marked the tenth anniversary of the killing of four Alberta RCMP officers — the deadliest day in the history of Canada’s national police force.

-The carnage took place at a small farm near the Town of Mayerthorpe, northwest of Edmonton.
+The carnage took place at a farm near the town of Mayerthorpe, northwest of Edmonton.

-The fifth and final man to die that fateful day was the gunman.
-In pain and bleeding from an RCMP bullet — with no hope of escaping — James Roszko decided to check out on a positive note by saving taxpayers some money.
-He pointed his assault rifle at his heart and slowly squeezed the trigger … one final time.
+The fifth and final man to die that day was the gunman.
+In pain and bleeding from an RCMP bullet — and with no hope in hell of escaping — James Roszko decided to check out on a positive note by giving taxpayers a break.
+He pointed his assault rifle at his heart and, for a final time, slowly squeezed the trigger …

 In March 2005, I was reporting for Edmonton radio station 630 CHED — numero uno in the ratings and branded as ‘Alberta’s Information Superstation.’
 I was, as they say, on the ground for the Mayerthorpe story.